fandora-network/docs/docs/edge/architecture/modules/blockchain.md

 :::tip Refresher
 Do you remember when we mentioned the ***monitor*** command in the [CLI Commands](/docs/edge/get-started/cli-commands)?

-The Blockchain Events are the original events that happen in Polygon Edge, and they're later mapped to a Protocol Buffers message format for easy transfer.
+The Blockchain Events are the original events that happen in fandora Edge, and they're later mapped to a Protocol Buffers message format for easy transfer.
 :::